-The cost of capital assets (land, building, furniture and equipment, and computer hardware) purchased or constructed is reported as an expenditure in governmental funds.
+The cost of capital assets (land, buildings, construction in progress, furniture and equipment, computers, capital improvements, and right-to-use leased buildings) purchased or constructed is reported as an expenditure in governmental funds.
 The statement of net position includes those capital assets among the assets of the School as a whole.
-The cost of those capital assets is allocated over their estimated useful lives (as depreciation expense) to the various programs reported as governmental activities in the statement of activities.
-Because depreciation expense does not affect financial resources, it is not reported in government funds.
+The cost of those capital assets is allocated over their estimated useful lives (as depreciation and amortization expense) to the various programs reported as governmental activities in the statement of activities.
+Because depreciation and amortization expense does not affect financial resources, it is not reported in government funds.